wizwin/agcc-mod/README.md

 Usage
 =====

 Initially you need to setup your build settings inside the script.
-Here are a few of the variables that you might what to change:
+Here are a few of the variables that you might want to change:

 - NDK_BASE    - This is where your Andorid NDK is installed.
 - NDK_VERSION - Android NDK version which you would like to use for build.